GDScript Crash Course for Unity C# Developers

 Lifecycle Methods

-Godot's lifecycle methods are prefixed with underscores.
-Here's the mapping from Unity:
+Godot's lifecycle methods are virtual functions prefixed with underscores.
+Here's the direct mapping from Unity.
+The concepts are identical — only the names change.

 gdscript